benjkent/Hacking-with-Swift-UIKit-02-CountryFlag/README.md

 * When the user touches the score text in navigation bar it displays the win loss rules.
 * When the player reaches either the win or loss score, present a "new game option".
 * When player guesses the wrong flag, tell them the name of the country flag they incorrectly selected.
-* Use auto layout to diplay flags correctly in landscape mode.
+* Use auto layout to diplay flags correctly in landscape mode. *Project 6A

 ## Solution preview